 COLOUR CHANGE ACTION INCLUDES VIDEO TUTORIAL

 When you purchase the Colour Change Action, you’ll find a bonus video tutorial in your NewbornPosing library.
-This video demonstrates:
+Whether you’re new or experienced in Photoshop, it will guide you through each of the variables in the action, giving you complete control.

 - installation of your action into Photoshop